cockroachdb/docs/_includes/common/ui/transactions-page.md

 By default, this page shows transactions from all applications and databases running on the cluster.

-You can search for transactions using the search field or using the date field.
+You can search for transactions using the search field or the date range selector.

+### Search field

+To search using the search field, type a string over `Search Transactions` and press `Enter`.
+The list of transactions is filtered by the string.

+### Date range

-To search by date, pick a date range that is within the time period since the statistics were last cleared.
-Click **reset time** to reset the date.
+To search by date, click the date range selector and pick a date range that is within the time period since the statistics were last cleared.
+Click **reset time** to reset the date to the last hour.

+It's possible to select a date range for which no transaction statistics exist.
+CockroachDB persists transaction statistics up to 1 million rows.
+The retention period of statistics is reduced the more active a workload is and the more distinct transaction fingerprints there are.

+### Filter

 To filter the transactions by [`application_name`]({{ link_prefix }}connection-parameters.html#additional-connection-parameters), select **App** and choose one or more applications.
 When no application is selected internal transactions **are not** displayed.